Survey on Publicly Available Sinhala Natural Language Processing Tools and Research: Sinhala NLP resources

 Another group independently attempted English-to-Sinhala machine translation~\cite{liyanapathirana2011english} with a statistical approach~\cite{liyanapathirana2013statistical}.~\citet{wijerathna2012translator} and~\citet{de2008sinhala} have proposed simple rule based translators.
 An example-based method applied on the English-Sinhala sentence aligned government domain corpus was proposed by~\citet{silva2008example}.
 A translator based on a look-up system was proposed by~\citet{vidanaralage2018sinhala}.
 In a preprint,~\citet{joseph2019evolutionary} proposes an evolutionary algorithm for Sinhala to English translation with a basis of Point-wise Mutual Information (PMI) and claims that the code will be shared once the paper is accepted.
-However, they do not report any quantitative results to be compared and the reported qualitative results are also superficial.~\citet{fernando2020data} tries to solve the Out of vocabulary (OOV) problem for Sinhala in the context of Sinhala-English-Tamil statistical machine translation.~\citet{fonseka2020english} used Byte Pair Encoding (BPE) for English to Sinhala neural machine translation.
+However, they do not report any quantitative results to be compared and the reported qualitative results are also superficial.~\citet{pushpananda2015statistical} utilized statistical machine translation to translate between Sinhala and Tamil.~\citet{fernando2020data} tries to solve the Out of vocabulary (OOV) problem for Sinhala in the context of Sinhala-English-Tamil statistical machine translation.
+The approach proposed by~\citet{rajitha2020sinhala} uses statistical machine translation and transliteration to align Sinhala and English documents.